 I understand how to properly take my medications.
 I know the symptoms that may indicate I have an infection or a rejection.
 I understand potential complications of transplant and how to prevent them when possible. ☐ Diabetic Care I have a thermometer.
 I understand how to care for my incision and/or drains.
 I know how to contact the transplant team if I have any concerns.
 I have a calendar of my follow-up appointments.
 Clinic Checklist Bring your Transplant Binder.
 Bring your Transplant Binder.
-Bring a list of your medications - your pharmacy can provide you with a Bring your Transplant Binder.
 Bring a list of your medications - your pharmacy can provide you with a list.
+Bring a list of your medications - your pharmacy can provide you with a Bring a list of your medications - your pharmacy can provide you with a list.
 Do not take your antirejection drugs the morning of your Clinic

-☐ Lines and Tubes
+■ Lines and Tubes